 The first condition is based on individual rationality and defines that the cost allocation for a player when being part of the grand coalition cannot be worse than the player's standalone cost.
 The second condition is based on group rationality and states that all the savings arising from a grand coalition are shared.
 This is the equivalent of saying that the sum of cost allocations needs to be equal to the total cost of the grand coalition and a solution fulfilling this condition is said to be \textit{efficient}.
-Furthermore, we consider a solution to be \textit{stable}, if, for every coalition $S \subseteq P$, the sum of allocated cost of the players of the coalition is not higher than the cost of the coalition $\sum_{k \in S} x_{k} \leq v(S)$.
+Furthermore, we consider a solution to be \textit{stable}, if, for every coalition $\mathcal{S} \subseteq \mathcal{P}$, the sum of allocated cost of the players of the coalition is not higher than the cost of the coalition $\sum_{k \in \mathcal{S}} f_{k} \leq \vartheta(\mathcal{S})$.
 We define the \textit{core} as the set of solutions that are both \textit{efficient} and \textit{stable}.
 We see the core solutions as the most attractive and fair for all players.
-Note, however, that the core may be empty in some cases.
-Nevertheless, this does not necessarily mean that all the players cannot benefit from a grand coalition.
-Next, we describe the two allocation methods we have used in this study.
+Note, however, that the core may be empty in some cases. {This means that a cost allocation that satisfies both the efficiency and stability properties does not exist.
+In other words, it means that a subset of the players in the grand coalition could do better by themselves (i.e., by forming a sub-coalition).
+If the core is empty, the grand coalition is unstable and there is a risk that it breaks apart.
+In practice, the grand coalition may stay together despite a non-core solution.
+For instance, it may be that a subset of players are not aware of the higher benefits of a specific sub-coalition or that players choose to stay in the coalition to reap more long-term benefits given future expectations.} Next, we describe the two allocation methods we have used in this study.